aylarfakheriyan/Simurgh-RtD/README.md

 ## Publication

-Design and Evaluation of an Interactive Virtual Reality Experience for Transmitting Intangible Cultural Heritage: A Case Study of the Simurgh Myth
+**Design and Evaluation of an Interactive Virtual Reality Experience for Transmitting Intangible Cultural Heritage: A Case Study of the Simurgh Myth**

 Submitted to ArtsIT 2026 *(Under Review)*

 ---

-## Citation
+# Citation

 Citation information will be added following the publication process.

 ---

-*This repository is actively maintained as part of an ongoing Research through Design investigation into immersive experiences for digital cultural heritage.*
+*This repository is actively maintained as part of an ongoing Research through Design investigation into immersive experiences, XR, and digital cultural heritage.*